The

 rays on the other hand, have nothing to do with the electromagnetic

-mainly protons and atomic nuclei (98%) and electrons (about 2%).
-Some
+consisting mainly protons and atomic nuclei (98%) and electrons

 Cosmic

-space, that impinge on Earth's atmosphere.
-They may produce secondary
+outer space, that impinge on Earth's atmosphere.
+They may produce

-particles that may penetrate to the Earth's surface, and deeper.
-Cosmic
+secondary particles that may penetrate to the Earth's surface, and

-rays are the same particles that are stable (non-radioactive) components
+deeper.
+Cosmic rays are the same particles that are stable (non-radioactive)

-of the types of atoms that normally occur on Earth, i.e. protons, atomic
+components of the types of atoms that normally occur on Earth, i.e.

 A

-that travels throughout the Milky Way Galaxy, including the solar system.
+an electron that travels throughout the Milky Way Galaxy, including

 The